-We certify that Berkeley City College, through its governance and decision-making structure, develops and publishes the process that reviews its mission and program review, institutional planning, student learning assessment, resource allocation, and evaluation processes on a regular basis and revise as necessary.
-This publication describes BCC's comprehensive planning processes with each plan linked to one another, while the entire process follows an ongoing and systematic cycle of development/update, resource allocation, implementation, program plan assessment, and process evaluation.
+We certify that Berkeley City College, through its governance and decision-making structure, develops and publishes the process that reviews its mission and program review, and its institutional planning, student learning assessment, resource allocation, and evaluation processes on a regular basis and revises as necessary.
+This publication describes BCC's comprehensive planning processes, with each plan linked to one another, while the entire process follows an ongoing and systematic cycle of development and update, resource allocation, implementation, program plan assessment, and process evaluation.

-Integrated College-wide Plans and Resource Allocation Flow and Cross Walk
+Integrated College-Wide Plans and Resource Allocation Flow and Crosswalk

-As is consistent with its Mission, Vision, and Values, student learning is the primary focus at BCC and, for this reason, the ability to produce and support student learning stands as the primary measure of the institution's effectiveness.
-All of the College's key processes and resource allocation efforts center on producing, supporting, measuring, and/or continuously improving student learning at all levels of the institution, from academic instruction and student support services to planning and budgeting, facility management, learning resources, and technological infrastructure.
+As is consistent with its Mission, Vision, and Values, student learning is the primary focus at BCC and for this reason, the ability to produce and support student learning stands as the primary measure of the institution's effectiveness.
+All of the College's key processes and resource allocation efforts center on producing, supporting, measuring, and continuously improving student learning.
+This effort involves all levels of the institution, from academic instruction and student support services to planning and budgeting, facility management, learning resources, and technological infrastructure.

-Guided by the College's Mission, BCC's planning, resource allocation, implementation, and evaluation occur on an ongoing basis through its shared governance and operational structures in an integrated and interrelated fashion.
-This process can be illustrated in Chart 1 and Table 1 below.
+Guided by the College's Mission, BCC's planning, resource allocation, implementation, and evaluation occur on an ongoing basis through its shared governance and operational structures in an integrated and inter-related fashion.
+This process is illustrated and described in Chart 1 and Table 1 below.

-While Chart 1 displays the seamless flow of BCC's integrated planning, resource allocation, and evaluation, Table 1 provides a crosswalk showing BCC's major plans share overall purposes, goal indicators, target student groups, strategic activities, with varied length of the plans and responsible members.
+Chart 1 displays the seamless flow of BCC's integrated planning, resource allocation, and evaluation.
+Table 1 provides a crosswalk showing BCC's major plans, most of which share overall purposes, goal indicators, target student groups, strategic activities, with varied length of the plans and responsible members.
 These plans are supported and complimented by budget from general funds, categorical funds, and/or grants.
 Evaluations are built into each and every plan.
-Moreover, BCC has developed a plan to assess the process of its integrated plans, implementations and effectiveness of these plans.
+Moreover, BCC has developed a plan to assess the process of its integrated plans, implementation and effectiveness of these plans.

-Chart1.
-Flow of Integrated Planning, Resource Allocation, and Evaluation
+Chart 1 Flow of Integrated Planning, Resource Allocation, and Evaluation

-Table 1.
-Integrated Planning and Resource Allocation Crosswalk:

-Purpose, Goal Indicators, Target Student Populations, Strategic Activities, Plan Length, Responsible Members, Sources of Funding, Plan Assessment, and Process Evaluation
+Table 1 Integrated Planning and Resource Allocation Crosswalk: Purpose, Goal Indicators, Target Student Populations, Strategic Activities, Plan Length, Responsible Members, Sources of Funding, Plan Assessment, and Process Evaluation